-20.4 Revisions to the Contract Plans Package
+20.4 Revisions to the Bid Set

-Design revisions are modifications to the PS&E Package after it has been accepted by Central Office Plans Processing but prior to bid opening.
-The Project Manager insures a revision is complete as follows (see Figure 20.2):
+Design revisions are modifications to the Bid Set after it has been accepted by Central Office Project Review but prior to bid opening.
+The District Project Manager ensures a revision is completed as follows (see Figure 20.2):

-- 1. If the project is FA Oversight, obtain concurrence from FHWA prior to making revisions.
-Include the name of the FHWA contact who gave concurrence and the concurrence date on the revision memo.
-FHWA concurrence may not be required on minor changes such as in quantities or to relocate a driveway. - 2.
-Revisions include the modification, deletion, or addition of data on individual sheets, adding new sheets, or the removal of entire sheets. - a.
-All plans revisions require sealed revised sheet(s). - b.
-For revisions to plans sheets other than a Key Sheet, place a conspicuous unique numbered symbol (e.g., a numbered triangle) beside the revision that corresponds to the Revision Number on the Revision Memo.
-Begin the revision numbering with "1" and number subsequent revisions of the plans sequentially.
+- 1. Obtain an emailed concurrence from the District Director of Transportation Development (Production) or designee.
+The email will include a summary of the revision, an approximate number of the revised plan sheets, affected pay items, and an assessment of the revision's impact to the specifications.
+Forward the District's concurrence email to Central Office Project Review (CO-PROJREV) and for revisions involving pay item changes, request Trns\port control.
+Control will then be returned to the District for a period not to exceed 48 hours. - 2.
+If the project requires Federal Aid Oversight, obtain concurrence from FHWA prior to making revisions.
+On the revision memo, include the name of the FHWA contact and the concurrence date. - 3.
+For revisions to plan sheets other than a Key Sheet, place a conspicuous unique numbered symbol (e.g., a numbered triangle) beside the revision that corresponds to the Plans Revision Number on the Revision Memo.
+Begin the revision numbering with "1" and number subsequent revisions of the plans, sequentially.
 Place the revision date, corresponding numbered symbol for the revision, and a brief description of the revision in the Revision Block on each modified sheet.
-The same applies to adding sheets, however the added sheets may be numbered with alpha characters (e.g., 22a, 22b, 22c).
+The same applies to adding sheets: however, the added sheets may be numbered with alpha characters (e.g., 22a, 22b, 22c).
 If a sheet is being deleted, the sheet numbers for the following sheets remain unchanged.
-For revisions involving revised, added or deleted pay items, see Exhibit 20-C. - c.
-The revisions of plans sheets other than a Key Sheet are also noted on the lower left corner of the Key Sheet in the "Revisions" area.
-(See Exhibit KS-1, Chapter 3, Volume II).
+For revisions involving revised, added or deleted pay items, see Exhibit 20-C. - 4.
+Revised plan sheets other than the Key Sheet are noted in the lower left corner of the Key Sheet in the "Revisions" area.
+(See Exhibit KS-1, Chapter 3, Volume 2).
 If the changes to a Key Sheet only involve notes in the Revisions area, no entry is made in the Key Sheet Revisions Block at the lower right corner.
-The Key Sheet Revisions Block is only used to record changes other than revisions notes.
-Revisions to component sets such as the Signalization Plans are noted in the Revision Block of the modified sheet and on the lead Key Sheet in the Revisions Area.
-If a sheet is being deleted, this must be noted in the Revisions Area on the lead Key Sheet, and the Index of Sheets must be revised to show the sheet number(s) of the deleted sheet(s), with a sheet description of "(DELETED)".
+The Key Sheet Revisions Block is only used to record changes other than revision notes.
+Revisions to component sets such as the Signalization Plans are noted in the Revision Block of the modified sheet and on the Lead Key Sheet in the Revisions Area.
+If a sheet is being deleted, this must be noted in the Revisions Area on the Lead Key Sheet, and the Index of Sheets must be revised to show the sheet numbers of the deleted sheets, with a sheet description of "(DELETED)".
 This also must be recorded in the Key Sheet Revisions Block as a revision to the Index of Sheets.
-A newly sealed lead Key Sheet is required when any sheet is revised.
+A new Lead Key Sheet is required when any sheet is revised.